-The Director of Library Services and Lifelong Learning reports directly to the VCAA and is responsible for the management of the ASU-Newport Library's Facilities and oversees the Colleges Life Long Learning endeavors.
-The Director of Library Services is a sitting member on the curriculum committee and Instructional Council and serves to insure the institution is appropriately resourced to serve students, faculty, staff and community stakeholders at each location.
+The Director of Workforce Development reports directly to the VCAA and provides strategic planning, leadership, administrative oversight, and operational management of all workforce training initiatives at ASUN.
+The Director is a sitting member on Instructional Council and serves to ensure the institution is appropriately resourced to serve students, faculty, staff, and community stakeholders through outreach efforts and resources.
+This is a twelve-month appointment.

-Adult Education
+Director of Adult Education

-The Director of Adult Education reports directly to the VCAA and is responsible for the management of ASU-Newport Adult Education and oversees all adult education locations, staff and faculty.
+The Director of Adult Education reports directly to the VCAA and is responsible for the management of ASU-Newport Adult Education and oversees all adult education locations, staff, and faculty.
 The Director is recognized as an academic instructional facilitator and serves on the Instructional Council to ensure the institution maintains a strong collaboration with the adult education mission and function.
 This is a twelve-month, non-extended appointment.